Television Interface Adaptor: RAM-less design

-Due to the lack of RAM, the TIA differs from the conventional framebuffer approach on the screen is composed by manipulating five movable graphic objects (2 players, 2 missiles and 1 ball) and a static playfield object.
+Due to the lack of RAM, the TIA differs from the conventional framebuffer in that using the TIA, the screen is composed by manipulating five movable graphic objects (2 players, 2 missiles and 1 ball) and a static playfield object.
 These are all generated on every scan line from their respective registers, unlike the technique used in a framebuffer-mapped model, requiring the program to update these on every scan line.
 Horizontal resolution is not uniform, as its size depends on the particular graphics object.
 The smallest unit of pixel corresponds to 1 color clock cycle of the chip, of which there are 160 visible ones on a line.

 The Playfield object consists of a two-and-a-half byte register (20 bits wide), which can be reflected symmetrically or copied as-is to the right half of the screen for 40 bits in total (each bit being 4 color cycles wide).
 The color that was drawn if the bit was a 1 or a 0 was selected from a pre-defined palette of up to 128 colors (see below) and held in other registers.

 The TIA also supported five separate graphics objects consisting of: